The Bankrate promise

 Section IV: Employment information

 Borrower(s) also need to provide information about their employment status, including the name, address and phone number of their employer (as well as whether they are self-employed), how many years they’ve been on job and in the profession, their position or title and the type of business.
 You’ll need to provide previous job details if you’ve been at your current job for less than two years.

 Section V: Monthly income and combined housing expense information

 This section compares your income and expenses to determine whether you can afford the mortgage.
 You’ll need to fill in your monthly income, including your base income, bonuses, overtime, commissions, dividends and interest, rental income and any other income.

-You’ll also need to fill in your monthly expenses — both current and proposed — including rent, first mortgage, other financing, hazard insurance, mortgage insurance, real estate taxes, HOA dues and any other fees associated with your residence.
+You’ll also need to fill in your monthly expenses — both current and proposed — including rent, first mortgage, other financing, homeowners or renters insurance, mortgage insurance, real estate taxes, HOA dues and any other fees associated with your residence.
 Note that self-employed borrowers likely have to provide additional information.

 Section VI: Assets and liabilities

 Section VII: Details of transaction

-As the name suggests, this section details the transaction, and includes the purchase price or refinance amount, the cost of any home improvements or repairs, the land price (if it’s being purchased separately), estimated prepaid items and closing costs, private mortgage insurance (PMI) and mortgage insurance premium (MIP), if applicable, and any discounts the borrower is paying.
+As the name suggests, this section details the transaction, and includes the purchase price or refinance amount, the cost of any home improvements or repairs, the land price (if it’s being purchased separately), estimated prepaid items and closing costs, private mortgage insurance (PMI) and mortgage insurance premium (MIP), if applicable, and any discount points the borrower is paying.

 Section VIII: Declarations

-In this section, the borrower(s) must answer yes or no to questions about their past financial situation, such as:
+In this section, the borrower(s) must answer yes or no to questions about their past financial situation, including:

-- Have you had any outstanding judgments against you?
+- Are there any outstanding judgments against you?